niahizkia/sentiment_analysis_python/README.md

 ## DISCLAIMER
-This website developed by author as a final project of her last year in University.
+This website developed by author as a final project of her last year in University. <br>
 This website made and design with love  using template provided freely (open source) from StartBootstap (https://startbootstrap.com/).
 Our Machine build using FastText Classifier on the top of the Flask Python framework corporate with Jinja extensible templating engine. <br>
 Get to know more about FastText (https://fasttext.cc/) <br>
 Get to know more about Flask (https://flask.palletsprojects.com/en/2.1.x/) <br>